FinweLtd/app-livesync-gstreamer-hello/README.md

 static void
 connect_to_socketio_server_async(void)
 {
-    // The origianl webrtc-sendrecv example uses libsoup to connect to a
+    // The original webrtc-sendrecv example uses libsoup to connect to a
     // websocket server.
 With a LiveSYNC enabled 360 camera, we use Socket.IO
     // for signaling and thus replace libsoup with Socket.IO cpp client.